zhouzihanntu/Leetcode/README.md

 17.16 | The Masseuse LCCI | √ | √ |
 40 | getLeastNumbers | √ | √ |
 62 | LCOF | √ | √ | Josephus problem

+## weekly-contest-183 | python
+5195 | Longest Happy String
+5376 | Minimum Subsequence in Non-Increasing Order 5377 | Number of Steps to Reduce a Number in Binary Representation to One 5379 | Stone Game III